Hiking in the Shope Creek Area - Pisgah National Forest, NC

-On the other side of the valley, "Forrest Falls" trail (bottom part of FS Map "I") peels off FS 220A (Shope Creek trail) to cross the major tributary of Shope Creek and climb alongside it.
+On the other side of the valley, "Forrest Falls" trail (bottom part of "I" on the FS Map) peels off FS 220A (Shope Creek trail) to cross the major tributary of Shope Creek and climb alongside it.
 A junction with a connector across the creek is reached on the right; bear left, uphill, to stay on Forrest Falls trail.
 In short order, Forrest Falls trail follows another old road to the right (not shown on the Forest Service map) and crosses Shope Creek above a small but pretty waterfall named Forrest Falls.

 Beyond the falls, "Crested Iris" trail, which is a single-track path following an old skid road, leads downhill all the way back to FS 220 (Warbler Cove trail), forming another nice loop option.
-The "Thalweg" trail leads left, uphill, to eventually reach the upper end of a couple more old logging roads (the middle of FS Map I and J), making another loop.
+The "Thalweg" trail leads left, uphill, to eventually reach the upper end of a couple more old logging roads (the middle of I and J on the FS Map), making another loop.
 Both of these trails on the east side of Shope Creek where the forest is mature are nice, scenic alternatives to the rather boring old logging roads which - although officially on the map - climb through a mundane, young forest on the creek's west side.

 From the end of Wolfden Flats, the steep "Mule's Face" trail (one of those rare trails that are actually shown on the old USGS topo maps!) leads straight up the slope to a gap in the ridge below the Blue Ridge Parkway and Lane Pinnacle.
 The "Rock Payne" trail follows the ridgeline from the Blue Ridge Parkway, south through this gap, across an unnamed knob, across Paynes Knob, then across Rock Knob, then to a junction at the end of Warbler Cove trail mentioned above (an ancient trail also shown on the old USGS maps).
 Wonderful cliff-top views appear along the trail near Paynes and Rock Knobs.